 “Hundreds of people – including monks, students, regime survivors, and former cadres – packed the court’s public gallery for the first of four days of opening statements in the landmark case.
 I feel very happy.
 I came here because I want to know the story and how it could have happened,” 75-year-old farmer Sao Kuon, who lost 11 relatives under the Khmer Rouge, told the AFP news agency.

-Pol Pot led the Maoist regime that ruled Cambodia from 1975-1979 .
+Pol Pot led the Maoist regime that ruled Cambodia from 1975-1979.
 He abolished religion, schools, and currency in effort to create agrarian utopia.
-Up to two million people died of starvation, overwork, or by execution.
+Two million people died of starvation, overwork, or by execution.
 The Vietnamese defeated the Khmer Rouge during an invasion in 1979.
 Pol Pot fled and remained free until 1997 – he was imprisoned and died of natural causes a year later before facing a full trial for his crimes.

 The trial process includes several mini-trials, with the first hearing set to judge on the offence of enforced removal of people from the cities.
 “The BBC’s Guy De Launey in Phnom Penh says the defendants are old and frail, and concern that they might die has forced the tribunal to split the cases in the hope of gaining at least one conviction.
 But it is unclear how much the court will hear from the three accused.